LeeRaikanya/WebDev/Flex Direction/direction.md

-Flex direction can be either row or column
+Flex direction can be either row / column / row-rverse / column reverse

 column fits the width of the contents downwards